zargony/kossel/CALIBRATION.md

 - Note `M665` and `M666` values
 - Repeat autocalibration until values converge
 - Store values for `M665` and `M666` to config.g

+# Bed grid compensation

+#### Prerequisites
+- Printer calibration must be done first (G31, M665 and M666 set properly)

+#### Calibration
+- Define round bed grid with `M557 R80 S20` or rectangular bed grid with `M557 X20:180 Y20:180 S20` (might be optional if a stored heightmap is already present/loaded?)
+- Autocalibrate with `G29`
+- Bed heightmap is stored on SD card as `heightmap.csv`